 The setting for this story is in the Santa Cruz Mountains of California, a range of steep and densely faulted hills parallel to the Pacific, extending from San Francisco south to the Pajaro River (red arrow at left).
-The seismic activity of the area produces a complex array of soil types which vary frequently from crumbly sandstone, to clay, to shale, or even decomposed granite.
+The seismic activity of the area produces a complex array of soil types which vary frequently from crumbly sandstone, to clay, to shale, or to decomposed granite.
 Steep canyon walls receive a wide range of sun and shade conditions depending upon orientation.
 Most stream beds are deeply incised.
+Habitats include meadows, chaparral, forests, rivers, and an ocean interface with beaches, sand dunes, rocky tide pools, and estuaries.